cmhh/seasadj/README.md

 x11{}
 ```

 As long as this path name is resolved correctly by the running program, this would work.
-However, at least as far as a running webservice goes, we wish to shield users from such details, and we instead favour the approach where specifications are self-contained, with no reference to files on disk.
+However, at least as far as a running web service goes, we wish to shield users from such details, and we instead favour the approach where specifications are self-contained, with no reference to files on disk.

 The library does provide facilities for 'correcting' such inputs.
 Given a specification, we can use the `resolveFiles` method to replace all `file` parameters with `data` and `start` as appropriate.
 So, assuming we have the spec above, and _somewhere_ inside the folder `/foo/bar` we have a file ending with `d/airline.dat`, then we could run: